deltafi/deltafi/deltafi-docs/public/docs/actions/format.md

 The `format()` method must return one of: `FormatResult`, `FormatManyResult`, `ErrorResult`, or `FilterResult`.

-A `FormatResult` includes the content and metadata created by the `FormatAction`.
+The `FormatResult` contains the content and metadata created by the `FormatAction`.

-A `FormatManyResult` is like a list of `FormatResult` where each entry will be validated and egressed independently.
+The `FormatManyResult` contains a list of `FormatResult`.
+Each `FormatResult` will be validated and egressed independently.

 ### Example